cohenchris/website/README.md

 # Personal Website
 As of October 2023, I've decided to overhaul my website, moving from my ReactJS-based approach to a minimal, statically-generated, bloat-free Hugo-based approach.
 The entire website (excluding photos) is under 2MB.
-The primary motivation is to start a blog focusing on documenting my endless homelab tinkering.
+The primary motivation is to start a blog focusing on documenting my endless homelab tinkering and other projects.
 ReactJS, while pretty, is tedious to use if you'd like to add a brand new page for each blog post (at least, the way I had it set up).
 Additionally, the `react-router` plugin for ReactJS, which allows routing to different pages, has one large inherent flaw.
 Say you're viewing a web page that you've created, `www.example.com/test`.
 If you refresh this page, you will be presented with a 404 error.